-->

 A Broken Aloe Vera Stem

 The above picture shows a broken aloe Vera stem which is rootless, broken by intense wind.
-What to do if your aloe Vera breaks?
-Can you fix a broken aloe Vera?
-You can regrow a broken aloe Vera by the steps as given below.
+So what you can do if your aloe Vera breaks and what to do with the broken cutting?
+Can you certainly fix the broken aloe Vera plant and regrow the broken stem by the steps as given below:

-You can cut an aloe Vera stem which has a few leaf nodes to regrow its a a new aloe plant.
+Cut an aloe Vera stem which has a few leaf nodes to regrow it as a new aloe plant.
 The nodes are the places where was leaves earlier or where new leaves may emerge.

 Clean and Disinfect the Tools